 Orange Cat Breeds

 There are many cat breeds which use the tabby cat patterns illustrated above including the Abyssinian, Domestic Shorthair, American Bobtail, American Curl, American Shorthair, Maine Coon, Ocicat, and Oriental cat.
 Regarding Orange coats both the Abyssinian and Somali use the ticked pattern, and the Bengal uses the spotted pattern.
-Without further ado let’s check these felines out – below is a list of the most popular breeds with orange coats.
+Without further ado let’s check these felines out – below is a list of the most popular orange cat breeds.

 Size: Medium, 8 to 16 lbs Personality Snapshot: Extremely active, curious and mischievous, has a fondness for showing off.